WasabiPingKak/youtube-channel-info-fetcher/frontend_react/public/privacy_policy.md

 # Privacy Policy

-**Last updated: May 13, 2025**
+**Last updated: Jun 16, 2025**

 ## Introduction
-Welcome to **VTuber Channel Analyzer**.
+Welcome to **VTMap 頻道旅圖｜Vtuber TrailMap**.
 We are committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you visit our website and use our services.
 Please read this Privacy Policy carefully.
 If you do not agree with the terms, please do not access the site.

 ## Data Controller
 The data controller responsible for your personal data is the individual operating this website.
 For inquiries, please refer to the “Contact Us” section at the end of this policy.